August 9, 2019

 11:30 to 12:30 p.m.
 Panel 3-Measuring the Impact of Your Programs

 Overview: You run successful programs.
 Or do you?
 How do you measure the true impact that your programs are having?
 How do you determine which programs are most effective?
 What tools do you need to properly measure and evaluate the effectiveness of your programs?
 Can you truly measure impact internally–or do you need to bring in outside experts?

 - Jim Dower, Founder, Urban Initiatives, Chicago, IL

 - Vinay Mullick, Managing Director, UpMetrics, Chicago, IL

-- Lisa Delpy Neirotti, Director, Sports Philanthropy Program, George Washington University, DC
+- Lisa Delpy Neirotti, Director, Sports Philanthropy Program, George Washington University, Washington, D.C.

 - Pharlone Toussaint, Laureus Sport for Good Foundation, Audacity Consulting, Atlanta, GA